Enriched functor categories for functor calculus

 Our motivation for doing so is inspired by the work of Biedermann and R\"ondigs \cite{br}.
 They develop a simplicially enriched version of Goodwillie's homotopy functor calculus in such a way that their model structure for $n$-excisive functors is cofibrantly generated.
 Because this additional structure is quite powerful, as we develop a ``degree $n$" model structure for discrete functor calculus, we want to employ a similar strategy.

 However, following this strategy requires a good understanding of enriched functor categories, and many of the proofs of the results we need can be difficult to find explicitly in the literature.
 In this paper, we aim to bring together these results in a relatively self-contained treatment, with an eye toward recognizing the common features between these two kinds of functor calculus.
-This paper can thus be regarded as the preparatory work to developing the cofibrantly generated model structures that will be the main result in the sequel \cite{sequel}.
+This paper can thus be regarded as the preparatory work to developing the cofibrantly generated model structures that will be the main results of the sequel \cite{sequel}.